usubalang/usuba/_posts/2020-03-16-interleaving.md

                        a1_2 = a2_2 ^ t2_2;              \
 ```

-The user can use the flags `-inter-factor <n>` and `-inter-grain <n>`
+The user can use the flags `-inter-factor <n>` and `-inter-granul <n>`
 to instruct Usubac to generate a code using a given interleaving
 factor and grain.

-The grain is only up to a function call or loop, since we do not
+The granularity is only up to a function call or loop, since we do not
 duplicate function calls but rather the arguments in a function
 call.
 The rational being that interleaving is supposed to reduce
 pipeline stalls within functions (resp. loops), and duplicating